CONTEXT

 If users start with intent, the system can do the searching

-Instead of asking users to find time, we can ask them to express constraints like appointment type and length, patient availability preferences, preferred staff member, and required room or equipment.
+Instead of asking users to find time, we can ask them to express constraints like appointment type, appointment length, patient availability, preferred staff member, and required room.

 EXISTING FLOW